 Dodge immigration scams

-Whether you’re applying for permanent residence in Canada or a work permit, watch out for immigration scams.
+Whether you’re applying for permanent residence in Canada or an IEC permit, watch out for general immigration scams.

 Plenty of websites look official but are deceptive or just plain scammy.